Harsh5784/Portfolio/README.md

   - HTML
   - CSS
   - JavaScript
-  - React JS
+  - React.js
   - React Native

-**Databeses & Skills**
-  -SQL
-  -Git/Github
-  -AWS
+- **Databases & Tools:**
+  - SQL
+  - Git/GitHub
+  - AWS

-**Web Development:**
+- **Web Development:**
-  -Responsive design
+  - Responsive design
-  -Front-end development
+  - Front-end development
-  -User interface design
+  - User interface design

 ## Experience

 I have gained practical experience working with **KJX Softtech** for 5 months, where I honed my skills in web development and collaborated on various projects.
-This experience helped me understand real-world applications of my technical skills.
+This experience helped me understand the real-world applications of my technical skills.

-## Technologies Used
+## Current Project

-- HTML
-- CSS
-- JavaScript
-- React.js
-- SQL
-- AWS
+This portfolio project is built using:

+- **HTML**: For the structure and content of the web pages.
+- **CSS**: For styling and layout to ensure a responsive design.
+- **JavaScript**: To add interactivity and enhance user experience.

 ## Features

-- Responsive design
+- Responsive design that adapts to various screen sizes.
-- Interactive elements
+- Interactive elements that engage users.
-- Smooth navigation
+- Smooth navigation for a better user experience.

+## Projects

+Here are some of my notable projects:

+- **Weather App:** A personal project for measuring weather.
+You can check it out [here](https://apnaweatherbyharsh.netlify.app).

 ## Installation